-I am going to talk about what we do to warm up, how you can get your feet in to some wheels, and how we spend our practices each week to give you an idea of what all my excitement is all about – and hopefully convince you to at least come and watch a bout, if not sign up!
+I am going to talk about what we do to warm up, how you can get your feet into a pair of skates, and how we spend our practices each week.
+All of these points will give you an idea of why I am so excited – and hopefully convince you to come and watch a bout, if not sign up!

-It’s really important to warm up – regardless of what exercise you are doing – to ensure you do not injure yourself, and your muscles being warmed up makes you perform better, too.
+It’s really important to warm up – regardless of what exercise you are doing – to ensure you minimise the risk of injury.
+Plus, once warmed up, you perform better, too.

-To warm up, a couple of our coaches take us through a number of drills and exercises to get us pumped up and super warm before we put on our skates.
-A couple examples of some of the activities we do, include:
+To warm up, a couple of our coaches take us through a number of drills and exercises to get us pumped up and warm every inch of our body before we put on our skates.
+A couple examples of the activities we do, include:

 - Jogging around the track

 Sometimes we warm up on skates, which tends to be more challenging when you’re just starting out.
 Some on-skate warm up activities we do, include:

 - rolling our ankles

 When it comes to skating, you start out as Fresh Meat, which is the first level of skating.
 In Fresh Meat class, you learn all the basics of skating and generally get comfortable in your skates to prepare you for the next level: Rookies.

 For the first 10 weeks, I was terrible.
 I did not fall a lot, but it took a very long time for me to trust myself and figure out how to put one skate in front of the other, balance and catch on to the many skills we needed to learn.